codeclimate/codeclimate-rubocop/config/contents/lint/uri_regexp.md

-This cop identifies places where `URI.regexp` is obsolete and should not be used.
+Identifies places where `URI.regexp` is obsolete and should not be used.
 Instead, use `URI::DEFAULT_PARSER.make_regexp`.

 ### Example: